 The tendril vine is often deciduous, though it can also be semi-evergreen, and reach around 33 feet in length.
 The plant’s blooms open up into a mesmerizing mandala of blue and white fringe and pale petals.

-There are roughly 28,000 species within the family across 763 genera, making it one of the largest flowering plant families.
-The blue mystique orchids usually take their place high up in the trees with free-hanging roots.
+There are roughly 28,000 species of orchid across 763 genera, making it one of the largest flowering plant families.
+They usually take their place high up in the trees with free-hanging roots.

 46. Starflower (Borago officinalis)